Admissions FAQ's

 What GPA do I need to be considered competitive?

-When considering my grades to meet GPA and Science minimums for admission requirements, do you look at grading with +/- grades, or without +/- grades?
+When considering my grades to meet GPA minimums for admission requirements, do you look at grading with +/- grades, or without +/- grades?

 • We only consider AADSAS grading with +/- grades.

-I am planning to apply to the program in 2025.
-I repeated a course for a higher grade, I would like to know if the school will average both grades into my GPA.
+I repeated a course for a higher grade, does your school average both grades into my GPA?

 Should I repeat courses in which I did not do well, even though I passed them?